Managing Background Jobs in Tableau Cloud

 Although Bridge Refresh jobs can generate the same statuses as other job types, Bridge Refresh jobs differ in the following ways:

 Cancelling jobs: Bridge Refresh jobs can't be cancelled from the Jobs page.
 Instead, ensure that Bridge clients are configured with the appropriate timeout limit to prevent any misuse of refreshes.
-For more information, see Configure a timeout limit for refreshes
+For more information, see Change the Bridge Client Settings

 "Sent to Bridge" job status: A "Sent to Bridge" status indicates a completed Bridge Refresh job.
 A completed Bridge Refresh job means that the refresh job was successfully sent to a Bridge client in the pool.
 A completed Bridge Refresh job does not indicate whether the refresh itself completed successfully.
 If a refresh fails for whatever reason, the publisher (data source owner) is notified through both an account alert and a failure email alert.
 These alerts provide the publisher troubleshooting steps to help resolve the issue.